-Article 19 of the Federal Law for the Protection of Personal Data Held by Private Entities requires every Controller to implement and maintain administrative, technical and physical security measures, which protect the collected and stored PI from any loss, alteration, destruction or any unauthorised access and use.
+Article 18 of the FLPPDHPP requires every Controller to implement and maintain administrative, technical and physical security measures, which protect the collected and stored PI from any loss, alteration, destruction or any unauthorised access and use.

 Said measures cannot be lesser than those used by the data owner to protect its own information.
 For their implementation, the data Controller must consider the existing risk and the possible consequences for the data subjects, the sensitivity of the data, and technological developments.
 Therefore, security measures may vary from industry to industry, and from company to company.